Jad Adams: Early career

-As writer
+Writing career

 Adams' biography of Tony Benn was first published in 1992, it was updated and reissued with additional chapters to cover the intervening 20 years in 2011.
 To work on it, Adams had otherwise unparalleled access to the extensive Benn Archive and fifteen million words of manuscript diary.
+The biography was updated and re-released in 2025 in time for the 100th anniversary of Benn's birth.
+Adams co-organised a conference called The Benn Legacy, held at Westminster University, to discuss Benn's lasting influence.

 He has specialised in writing books on nationalists and radicals, with biographies of Emmeline Pankhurst and Gandhi.
 Women and the Vote: A World History was published in 2014 dealing with how women got the vote in different countries.
 It was described as ‘impressive in its reach, authoritative in its meticulous research.’

 Adams' interest in the literature of the 1890s led him to become a specialist in fin-de-siècle studies, writing a biography of the decadent poet Ernest Dowson, a biography of Kipling and a history of absinthe, as well as many academic journal articles.
 The Spectator has described him as "an extraordinary polymath".
+Madder Music, Stronger Wine: The Life of Ernest Dowson was re-released, updated, in 2025.

 He frequently contributes reviews and other pieces to national newspapers and magazines.
 Between 2007 and 2022 he contributed a regular history column to the leading genealogy publication Who Do You Think You Are? magazine.
 Since 2022 he has been a theatre reviewer for the online site Plays to See.

 In 2023 he and Julie Peakman set up Meles Meles Marks, a publishing company which will put out their less commercial books and republish their back catalogue.
-The first publication is Adams' novel Café Europa which is about four young people visiting a Greek island and encountering romance but also crime and corruption.
+The first publication was Adams' novel Café Europa which is about four young people visiting a Greek island and encountering romance but also crime and corruption.
 The book is set before the Brexit vote; Adams has said the surtitle ‘Before Brexit there was …’ 'responds to the sense of loss felt by young people who are now denied the ease of work and settlement in the EU which used to be taken for granted.'

+His Decadent Women: Yellow Book Lives of 2023 was the culmination of 20 years of research aimed at rediscovering the 'forgotten women' of the 1890s who contributed to the iconic journal the Yellow Book.